masterphuc/v-chef/Developer-Log.md

 Do I need to keep the state for the current producer then?<br>
 Or can I modify the existing state of a running producer? -> perhaps an easy deploy wont be enough for this
+- 12/24/2024 <br>
+Looks like it would make a lot of sense for this demo project that I also include a build for the producer and consumer since we need an orchestration of sort to control the flow of data on the producer and consumer side <br>